Exploring Social Security Reform Options

 - Increase the early eligibility age (EEA) and FRA raises Social Security’s EEA (now set at 62), FRA, and the age for receiving delayed retirement credits by one month every two years, beginning in 2024.

 - Reduce cost-of-living adjustment (COLA) ties beneficiaries’ annual COLA to the change in the chained consumer price index (CPI), which grows more slowly than the standard CPI now used to compute COLAs.

-- Change the benefit formula eliminates the preferential treatment of workers with short careers by applying Social Security’s progressive benefit formula to each year of earnings and dividing by 35, rather than applying the formula to total earnings received in the top 35 years.
+- Change the benefit formula” applies Social Security’s progressive benefit formula to each year of wage-indexed earnings and then sums the top 40 values divided by 35.
 It also makes the benefit formula more progressive.

 - Increase benefits taxation taxes Social Security benefits as normal pension income, beginning in 2020, but also raises the standard deduction that taxpayers ages 63 and older can claim on their federal income tax returns.